hchsueh/Diagnosing.Alzheimer.Disease/README.md

 Accurate and early diagnosis of AD represents is crucial for mitigating the devastation caused by this disease, which has been increasing in prevalence.[44]
 Statistical models can serve as a tool to improve clinical diagnosis early AD and offer new insights for research about this devastating progressive illness, as well as other neurodegenerative diseases.
 We present a model using baseline features from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) Phase 2 cohort using the ADNIMERGE.csv, and we expand the baseline model by accounting for features related to a patient’s current medications – calcium and vitamin D supplements, blood-thinning drugs, and cholesterol-lowering drugs – and a patient’s CSF total-tau, phosphorylated-tau and amyloid-β levels.
 Our results indicate that patients’ age, race, Everyday Cognition Memory Domain test scores (EcogSPMem), hippocampal volume, and Montreal Cognitive Assessment (MoCA) are associated with a higher likelihood of being diagnosed with AD based on our analysis of the baseline visit data.
 In addition, our results reveal that neither of the CSF biomarkers, tau or Aβ, are significant predictors of DX_bl when added to the baseline model.
 The fact that we find an association between blood-thinning (ANY BT) and cholesterol-lowering (ANY CHOL) drugs and AD diagnosis is significant because these two features are, we imagine, relatively easily translated from the clinic.
 Patient medical history should be readily attainable, cheap to reproduce, and, given the increasingly mainstream use of electronic health records, a potentially untapped resource for improving diagnosis of early stage AD.
 One might speculate that supplementing clinical diagnoses with information using a statistical model that includes features for patients’ medications could improve diagnostic accuracy.
 Perhaps, more research should be directed toward identifying causal links between medications that affect cardiovascular systems and cholesterol levels, rather than toward resolving the decades-old “tau-amyloid debate.”
 Our improved model with medication features could ameliorate the challenge of diagnosing early stages of AD when other symptoms are less readily detectable, which continues to plague the clinical and research communities alike.

 #### Future Research
 Our results reveal the potential for nutritional and medical history to serve as a supplemental feature for accurate AD diagnosis.
 In later work, we would like to explore the relationship between other medications – including Vitamin E supplements – and early AD diagnosis.
 The research community would benefit from an examination of the potential causal factors underlying the interaction between blood-thinning drugs and AD.
 In addition, further analysis of the relationship between cholesterol-lowering drugs and DX_bl using ADNIGO and ADNI1 would provide support for our novel findings.
+We would also like to explore the relationship between potential confounding variables.
+We find that calcium supplements do not have a strong influence on the diagnostic class; this may be due in part to the fact that we have within-sample variation in the response to these two features.
+For example, women are more likely take calcium supplements and also less likely to develop AD; this could be a confounding effect that we woud like to address in the future.
 Another potential avenue will be to incorporate ADNI3 data, which follows patients for a further five years and concludes in 2022.
 ADNI3 is particularly relevant with respect to our findings about the relative insignificance of biomarker data as supplements to the ADNIMERGE predictors because one goal of ADNI3 is to use “tau PET imaging to determine how tau tangles are related to amyloid levels and to cognition.[45]” Finally, we encourage researchers to explore datasets other than ADNI and to report whether a similar relationship between cholesterol-lowering drugs and these AD diagnostic classes can be found, as this would further validate our findings.

 #### Conflict of Interest
 The authors of this report declare no conflict of interest.